TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-kc705/README.txt

   make soft
   make vivado-launch

-NOTE: SIMULATION PER THE INSTRUCTIONS BELOW IS CURRENTLY UNSUPPORTED DUE TO INCOMPATIBILITES BETWEEN THE MIG AND GENERATED LIBRARIES.

 To simulate using Modelsim/Aldec and run systest.c on the Leon design using the memory controller from Xilinx use the make targets:

-  make vsim (only required if Modelsim/Aldec is used as simulator) make mig_series7 make soft make vsim-launch
+  make map_xilinx_7series_lib
+  make sim
+  make mig_7series
+  make sim-launch

-To simulate using Aldec Riviera use the following make targets:
+To simulate using the Aldec Riviera WS flow use the following make targets:

-  make riviera
+  make riviera_ws               # creates riviera workspace
-  make mig_series7
-  make soft
-  make riviera-launch
+  make map_xilinx_7series_lib   # compiles and maps xilinx sim libs make mig_7series              # generates MIG IP and adds to riviera project make sgmii_7series            # same for SGMII adapter make riviera                  # compile full project make riviera-launch           # launch simulation

 To synthesize the design, do